heydaysoslo/heydays-starter/web/README.md

 We need two toml files one in the root which is the one netlify will use, and on in the `/web` root which `gatsby-plugin-netlify-functions` will use.
 You only need the output path for the one in `/web`.

+Enviroment variables for production are kept in the .toml file.
+Make sure you update both places when you change a value.